TrojanZoo: Towards Unified, Holistic, and Practical Evaluation of Neural Backdoors: Platform

 \section{Platform}

-At a high level, \system consists of three main components as illustrated in Figure\mref{fig:framework}: \mcounter{i} the attack library that implements representative attacks, \mcounter{ii} the defense library that integrates state-of-the-art defenses, and \mcounter{iii} the analysis engine that, equipped with attack performance metrics, defense utility metrics, and feature-rich utility tools, is able to conduct unified and holistic evaluations across various attacks/defenses,
+As illustrated in Figure\mref{fig:framework}, \system comprises three major components: \mcounter{i} the attack library integrates a set of representative attacks that, for given benign models and clean inputs, are able to generate trojan models and trigger inputs; \mcounter{ii} the defense library integrates a set of state-of-the-art defenses that are able to provide model- and input-level protection against trojan models and trigger inputs; and \mcounter{iii} the analysis engine, equipped with attack performance metrics, defense utility metrics, and feature-rich utility tools, is able to conduct unified and holistic evaluation across different attacks/defenses.

-In its current implementation, \system incorporates 12 attacks, 15 defenses, 6 attack performance metrics, and 10 defense utility metrics, which we systemize as follows.
+In its current implementation, \system has incorporated 8 attacks, 14 defenses, 6 attack performance metrics, and 10 defense utility metrics, which we systematize as follows.